SrgGroot/whackamole/README.md

 # whackamole
 Whack a mole game hosted on AWS (AWS Amplify) with cognito login, dynamoDB for storage, and graphql API.

-Made to apply for the react native developer position at SmartPath.
+Made to apply for a react native developer position.
 Hope you guys like it!

 I have a Windows laptop, so I was not able to develop this for iOS.
 Please run the game on android for an optimal experience.